-I’ve read about problems with pet food and treats, and am concerned because treats are a great way to get a pet’s attention, to make friends, to get their cooperation.
-I don’t know really what all the ingredients are in most pet foods and treats and there are so many to choose from.
+I’m aware of problems with pet food and treats, and am concerned because treats are a great way to get a pet’s attention, to make friends, to get their cooperation.
+I don’t recognize all of the ingredients that are in most pet foods and treats and there are so many products to choose from.
 Some are made here in the U.S., others made outside the U.S., regulations for pet foods and treats are not as stringent as they are for human food.
 It would be devastating to learn that a treat I gave an animal turned out to cause harm.

 I’ve decided to use chicken breast as my treat of choice for dogs and cats.
 I buy a whole roasted chicken from Costco, I eat the dark meat (which I love) and cut up the breast meat in small pieces for the animals I work with (they love it).
 There is only one ingredient, chicken, and I know it’s safe because I’m eating it too.